wizmo2/zidoo-player/notes.md

 ### Accessing Cover Art

 The media_player has a entity_picture attribute when available which references an api call.
-You can access the call directly, or use it as a refeence within some cards.
+You can access the call directly, or use it as a reference in some frontend cards.
 The format is `https://<ip_address>:<port>/api/media_player_proxy/media_player.<name>?token=xxxxxxxx`.

-For direct access you need to check the token from the attribute states or lookup how long-term tokens work.
+For direct access you need to check the token from the attribute states or lookup how long-lived tokens work.

-I use the Mini Media Player Card, available through HACS or [github](https://github.com/kalkih/mini-media-player).
-This media player is highly customizable,  An example configuration to show a full screen image with minimal playing details is
+I use the customizable Mini Media Player Card, available through HACS or [github](https://github.com/kalkih/mini-media-player).
+An example configuration to show a full screen image with minimal playing details is

 ```
 title: nowplaying